droxey/makeapiswith.us/README.md

 This endpoint allows you to filter the APIs being returned.
 The API resource contains Tags to help categorize what the given API does.
 Just insert a tag in the route parameter and you will be returned relevant APIs.

 ### Posting Your Own APIs:
-If you are an authenitcated user and logged in with Github you will be able to upload your own APIs simply by making a **POST** request to **/apis**
+If you are an authenitcated user and logged in with Github you will be able to upload your own APIs simply by making a **POST** request to:

+    /apis

 The required information to POST an API is:
 - name